o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/how-to-delete-deployments.md

 1. Select the deployment to delete and click **Delete deployment**\.
 ![\[Image NOT FOUND\]](/images/userguide/cloud_canvas/cloud-canvas-ui-rm-delete-test-deployment.png)

-1. When prompted to confirm, click **Yes** to start the process of deleting the deployment’s resources from AWS\.
+1. When prompted to confirm, click **Yes** to start the process of deleting the deployment's resources from AWS\.
 The process might take a few minutes\.

-1. To remove all of the project's resources from AWS, follow the same steps to delete each of the project’s deployments\.
+1. To remove all of the project's resources from AWS, follow the same steps to delete each of the project's deployments\.

 **To use the command line to delete Cloud Canvas deployments and their resources**